Natalie Burgener

-Natalie Burgener (née Woolfolk, born November 7, 1983 in Protection, Kansas) is an American weightlifter.
+Natalie Burgener (née Woolfolk, born November 7, 1983) is an American weightlifter.
 She is a multiple-time American record-holder, a four-time national weightlifting champion (2005–2008), and a resident athlete of the U.S. Olympic Training Center in Colorado Springs, Colorado.
 She also won a bronze medal for the 63 kg division at the 2007 Pan American Games in Rio de Janeiro, Brazil.